-Earth and Environmental Sciences—the integration of chemistry, biology and physics applied to Earth and planetary systems.
+Earth and environmental sciences is the integration of chemistry, biology, and physics applied to Earth and planetary systems.

 Wind, water, earthquakes, volcanoes, and human activities constantly modify the Earth.
 Global systems studies probe the processes that form and modify the planet, from cycling of water and human interactions, to magmatism and faulting at plate boundaries as well as recycling of plates within the convecting mantle.